v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

     Since you are at this step, you have chosen to use Windows PowerShell to export the table data into a SharePoint list in the IT Services site rather than using Excel to accomplish this task.

-    Open **File Explorer** and under **This PC**, select **Documents** (this provides a shortcut that points to the actual path of C:\\Users\\Administrator.ADATUM\\Documents).
+    In **File Explorer**, the **Documents** folder should be displayed.
 Confirm the **Service Request System.csv** file is present in the Documents folder.
 This file contains copies of the service request tickets from Adatum’s old ticketing system.
 Note that there are two files with the name **Service Request System**; one is this comma separated value file with a .csv extension, and the other is an Excel spreadsheet file with a .xlsx extension.
 The .csv file is used in this section, whereas students that chose to use Excel to complete this task will use the .xlsx file.
 The **Backupfile.xlsx** spreadsheet, which is simply a copy of the Service Request System.xlsx file, was created for precautionary purposes (it will come into play in the next task).

     Confirm the **ImportCsvToSharepointList.ps1** script is also present in the **Documents** folder.
 This script contains the PowerShell commands you will run to export the table data from the **Service Request System.csv** file and import it into a SharePoint list in the IT Services site.
 26. In the **Search** field on the taskbar at the bottom of the desktop, enter **PowerShell**.

     **Important:** Because you MUST run several of the commands within this script individually rather than running the entire script at once, you should select **Windows PowerShell ISE** (not Windows PowerShell); therefore, right-click on **Windows PowerShell ISE** and select **Run as administrator**.
 27. If a **User Account Control** dialog box appears, select **Yes** to allow this app to make changes to your device.
 28. In **Windows PowerShell ISE**, in the menu bar, select **File** and then select **Open**.
-In the **File Explorer** window, navigate to **This PC** and then to the **Documents** folder.
+In the **File Explorer** window that appears, navigate to **This PC** and then to the **Documents** folder.
 Select the **ImportCsvFileToSharepointList.ps1** script and then select **Open**.
 29. In the script, you will run the commands in lines **11-13** together; therefore, select these three lines in the script and then select the **Run Selection (F8)** icon on the menu bar.
 These lines will set your execution policy as Remote Signed and install both the SharePoint Online module as well as the SharePoint PNP module.
 The PNP module enables you to remotely sign into your SharePoint Online environment and manage your SharePoint lists.
 30. If you are prompted to confirm an **Execution Policy Change**, select **Yes to All.**
 31. If you are prompted to confirm a **NuGet provider is required to continue**, select **Yes**.